msmyers/msmyers/README.md

 ### Hi there 👋 I do startups.

- - I'm a full-stack entrepreneur - strategy, product, engineering.
+ - I'm a full-stack Entrepreneur - strategy, product, engineering - and am the shoulder/step-in of last resort.

  - I've cofounded [Zipwhip](https://www.zipwhip.com), [Coinme](https://www.coinme.com) - creating two industries.

- - ⚡ **I design my life around 5x5 _(Five years & Five tries)_** - The sweet spot between impact vs opportunity cost.
+ - I grew up on 1990s-era BBS.

-As an ENTP, I thrive on seeing a future & pulling it into the present.
+As an ENTP, I thrive on seeing a future & inspiring it into the present.

 <!--
 **msmyers/msmyers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.